-- Default Volume for new instrument and volume reset: This value will be used as a default output volume for new and imported Instruments.
-Also, it's the value to which the output volume slider will snap when you [Ctrl]/[Cmd] + click it. - CPU overload protection: High voice counts can make the audio engine overload your CPU during operation; in such cases, the engine can choke and be rendered unusable until you restart it manually via the Restart Engine button in the Engine sub-tab of the Monitor tab in the Side pane.
-This scenario can be avoided with the overload protection mechanism, which allows Kontakt to kill voices when the CPU load gets critical.
-The Relaxed, Medium, and Strict settings affect how cautious Kontakt will be about this.
-Relaxed will not start killing voices until the CPU is very close to overloading, and thus will give you the highest voice count while still providing some protection against overloading; if the CPU load is still too high, try one of the stricter settings. - Multiprocessor support: Kontakt can make use of multiple CPUs or multi-core processors.
-To switch multi-processor support on and off and to set the number of processors / cores you want to use for Kontakt, select the corresponding entry from the Multiprocessor support menu.
-Multi-processor settings are saved independently for a) the stand-alone and b) all plug-in versions.
+Default Volume for new instrument and volume reset: This value will be used as a default output volume for new and imported Instruments.
+Also, it's the value to which the output volume slider will snap when you [Ctrl]/[Cmd] + click it.

+- CPU overload protection: High voice counts can make the audio engine overload your CPU during operation; in such cases, the engine can choke and be rendered unusable until you restart it manually via the Restart Engine button in the Engine sub-tab of the Monitor tab in the Side pane.
+This scenario can be avoided with the overload protection mechanism, which allows KONTAKT to kill voices when the CPU load gets critical.
+The Relaxed, Medium, and Strict settings affect how cautious KONTAKT will be about this.
+Relaxed will not start killing voices until the CPU is very close to overloading, and thus will give you the highest voice count while still providing some protection against overloading; if the CPU load is still too high, try one of the stricter settings. - Multiprocessor support: KONTAKT can make use of multiple CPUs or multi-core processors.
+To switch multi-processor support on and off and to set the number of processors / cores you want to use for KONTAKT, select the corresponding entry from the Multiprocessor support menu.
+Multi-processor settings are saved independently for a) the stand-alone and b) all plugin versions.
 On multi-processor or multi-core systems, many factors influence the system's behavior.
-When running Kontakt as a plug-in, multi-processor mode can sometimes cause crackles and drop-outs.
+When running KONTAKT as a plug-in, multi-processor mode can sometimes cause crackles and drop-outs.
 Whether or not these noises occur during playback strongly depends on your individual software and hardware setup.
-Therefore, the only option is to test which multi-processor support is deactivated for the Kontakt plug-in per default (off entry in the Multiprocessor Support menu).
+Therefore, the only option is to test which multi-processor setting works best for you when using the KONTAKT plug-in.
+Note that multi-processor support is deactivated for the KONTAKT plug-in per default (off entry in the Multiprocessor Support menu).